The 2026 American EV Market Is Shaping Up to be A Game-changer for Buyers

 Cons

-- Range & tow specs not yet confirmed
+- Range and tow specs not yet confirmed

 - Minimal features at base price